peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### Message
     public Message()
-Initializes a new instance of the Message class.
+Initializes a new instance of the <code>Message</code>
+ class.
 The message will be plain text and have an artificial From address.
 ### SetCurrentDate
     public Message SetCurrentDate()
 Sets this message's Date header field to the current time as its value.